kolektiv/freya.docs/core/lenses.rst

    // The lens way
    let readPathLens =
        freya {
            return!
-Freya.getLens Request.path }
+Freya.getLens Request.Path_ }

 As we can see, the lens approach is certainly simpler.
-We use the ``Freya.getLens`` function, and pass it the lens ``Request.path`` (defined in ``Freya.Lenses.Http``).
+We use the ``Freya.getLens`` function, and pass it the lens ``Request.Path_`` (defined in ``Freya.Lenses.Http``).
 That lens is the equivalent of focusing in to the correct part of our state dictionary, and extracting the data as a string.
 So, it's simpler -- and it's also safer.
 The lens gives us typed access to the data structure -- it is both accessor and "converter".

 Of course, we can use the same lens to read and write (and therefore to map).
 If we wanted to *write* to the request, overwriting the request path, we could do so (whether we would want to is a valid question!)
 Here's what that would look like: